Introduction to R

 Obtaining a copy of the R applications

-Download a copy of this application from their site: http://www.r-project.org/
+Download a copy of the most recent version of this application from their site: http://www.r-project.org/

 Launching R Programs